 Technically this is not a refereed publication (yet), but I thought it would be nice to have a little space for the function at the centre of my master’s thesis.
 It deals with the Bayesian estimation of the polychoric correlation coefficient both under bivariate normal and non-normal data.
 It is based on this article written by James H Albert.
 I was a little bit surprised that such a useful article hadn’t really got a lot of citations, so I wanted to highlight his work by implementing it into R. In my code, I figured out how to deal with both right-skewed and left-skewed latent data (Albert’s article only handles right-skewed data) and it has proven to be very useful for handling difficult datasets, such as when one is dealing with low-count or zero-count cells in contingency tables.

-The actual code for the function is here.
 The main function is called

 polycorGibbs() because it is based of a Gibbs sampler.

 And the way it works is super easy: